OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 	CCCryptorRef *cryptorRef);  /* RETURNED */
 ```

 You can then compare all the `enum` types to determine which algorithm, padding, and key material is used.
-Pay attention to the keying material, nothing whether it's coming directly from a password (which is bad) or from a Key Derivation Function (e.g., PBKDF2).
+Pay attention to the keying material: the key should be generated securely - either using a key derivation function or a random-number generation function.
-Next, be careful <TODO: HVG!>
+Note that functions which are noted in chapter "Cryptography for Mobile Apps"  as deprecated, are still programmatically supported.
+They should not be used.

+##### Third party libraries
+Given the continuous evolution of all third party libraries, this should not be the place to evaluate each library in terms of static analysis.
+Still there are some points of attention:

+- **Find the library being used**: This can be done using the following methods:
+  - Check the [cartfile](ttps://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile "cartfile") if Carthage is used.
+	- Check the [podfile](https://guides.cocoapods.org/syntax/podfile.html "podfile") if Cocoapods is used.
+	- Check the FRAMEWORK, CHECK HTE HEADERFILES, CHECK THE CODE FLOWS, CHECK THE PACKAGE MANAGER
+- **Determine the version being used**: VERSION AND SHORTCOMINGS
+- **BY HAND???**: EITHER VERIFY FOR EACH PARAMETER (CONSULT STANDARDS ) OR RECOMMEND TO USE ONE OF THE LIBRARIES.

 #### Dynamic Analysis